apache/tvm/relax_spec.md

 For two types `T1` and `T2`, if `T1 <: T2`, then a value of type `T1` can be passed anywhere a value of type `T2` is expected without any need for type conversions or dynamic checks.

-*However*, if `T1 <: T2`, then passing a value of type `T2` where `T1` is expected can only be done if there has been some kind of dynamic check or conversion of that value. «Relax is *strongly* *typed*, meaning that the compiler will give an error in this situation and require an explicit conversion via the `cast` operator, which inspects the value's run-time representation and exits the program with an error message if the value is not a subtype of T1.»
+*However*, if `T1 <: T2`, then passing a value of type `T2` where `T1` is expected can only be done if there has been some kind of dynamic check or conversion of that value. «Relax is *strongly typed*, meaning that the compiler will give an error in this situation and require an explicit conversion via a `MatchCast` node, which inspects the value's run-time representation.»

 If `T1` is not a subtype of `T2` and `T2` is not a subtype of `T1`, then it is always a type error to pass a value of either type where a value of the other is expected (no member of either type can be a member of the other).